-TRANSPORTATION
+TRANSPORTATION POLICY

-Students are responsible for providing their own transportation for field experiences.
+Students are responsible for providing their own transportation for clinical, field, or course related experiences.
 Students are not allowed to transport patients in their personal vehicles.
 Faculty are not allowed to transport students in their personal vehicle.
 In case of emergency, call the ULM Police Department at 342-5350 for on campus or 911 for off campus.